unhjaden/comp698-final/README.md

   	![img](https://i.imgur.com/1z9gn2Y.gifv)

-### Update Terraform to Deploy Full App to 1 Staging Server and “Hello World” to 1 Prod Server
+### Update Terraform to Deploy Full App to 1 Staging Server and "Hello World" to 1 Prod Server
 1. Create and checkout a new branch called add-prod
    * **git branch add-prod**
    * **git checkout add-prod**
 2. Add another template resource named prod or production.
-I used “final-prod”
+I used "final-prod"
 3. Add another group manager resource and also give it a name like prod or production.
-4. Put the container image file that used to display “hello world” in the new template’s spot for a container.
+4. Put the container image file that used to display "hello world" in the new template’s spot for a container.
 5. Stage changes made within terraform folder
    * **git add terraform**
 6. Commit changes and push to Git repo
-        * **git commit –m “added production server which displays hello world application”**
+        * **git commit –m "added production server which displays hello world application"**
         * **git push origin add-prod**
         * Create PR
 7. Now, you should see two VM instances in GCP: one prefixed with staging and one with prod.
-Clicking on the prod external IP link will bring you to a page that says “Hello, World!”
-The staging external IP link will bring you to a page that says “404 page not found”.
+Clicking on the prod external IP link will bring you to a page that says "Hello, World!"
+The staging external IP link will bring you to a page that says "404 page not found".
 However, if you add /home to the URL of the staging application, you will be brought to a pretty template page styled with Bootstrap.